NucleusPowered/site-v2/docs/links-and-tokens.md

 The most obvious places that they can be used is in the `motd.txt` and various info files, but other modules accept them, including broadcasts.

-Modules will include a link to this page where the funtionallity is supported.
+Modules will include a link to this page where the functionality is supported.

 ## Creating Links